Suite 300, 240 Bank St.

 Finances

-Nature Canada received $2.3m in Canadian donations in F2020.
-It also received $911k in international donations (23% of revenues) and $643k in government funding (16% of revenues).
-Administrative costs are 6% of revenues (less investment income) and fundraising costs are 15% of donations.
-This results in total overhead spending of 22%.
-For every dollar donated, 78 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+Administrative costs are 7% of revenues (less investment income) and fundraising costs are 21% are donations and special events.
+This results in total overhead spending in 28%.
+For every dollar donated, 72 cents are available to go to the cause.
+This is within Ci’s reasonable range of 65 to 95 cents for overhead spending.

 Charity Intelligence has sent this update to Nature Canada for review.
 Changes and edits may be forthcoming.